airladon/ThisIGet/src/content/Math/Geometry_1/CongruentTriangles/discover/simple/content.md

 The **AAA** can produce many different sized triangles and is therefore insufficient.

-This lesson's [Explanation](/content/Math/Geometry_1/CongruentTriangles/explanation/base) explains how each case is possible or not.
+This topic's [Explanation](/content/Math/Geometry_1/CongruentTriangles/explanation/base) explains how each case is possible or not.

 </hintLow>